How it works Video. TE175 (2oz) & TE700 (8oz) Systems.

-We use the enthalpy of Butane or the thermodynamic properties of butane to power the extraction and recovery process.
+We use the enthalpy energy of Butane or the thermodynamic properties of butane to power the extraction and recovery process.
 In other words we put in one energy such as heat and get out another such as cold.
-We benefit from this in a very ergonomic way.
+We benefit from this in a very ergonomic way due to the carefully tested tank designs that are although more costly up front they allow you to safely silently extract and recovery without the never ending cost of pumps.
 The video below explains how the tamisium utilizes pressure differentials to manipulate the solvent from one tank to another and to recover the solvent for reuse.
-If you have any additional questions please do not hesitate to contact us or submit a question to the forum or use the Q&A section of the website.
+If you have any additional questions please do not hesitate to contact us or submit a question to the "ICMAG forum" or use the Q&A section of the website.

 Because the Laws of Physics are implemented to create and increase the efficiency of this process, there are no problems with this process, only solutions.
 One only needs to get a firm grasp on the application of the basic principles.

-Butane solvent is so close to what I call the Common Equilibrium of our atmosphere and environment, we do not need any additional equipment.
+Butane solvent is so close to what I call the Common Equilibrium But just out of stabel to be useful in our atmosphere and environment.
+We do not need any additional equipment.
 We merely need to tap into the physical properties of butane to make it do what we want at the temperature and pressure we want.

 I would like to add that Adam created these various textures and could have stopped his process at any time and he would have created an even greater variety of products.
 He may have ended up with a more runny or thicker oil or wax or a darker or lighter appearing product.
 Some of the attributing factors that control the output were applied during the extraction process and some techniques for creating these were done after the product was removed from the machine.
 Most of these products were created from trash product and therefore not much emphasis was placed on wasting during separations and removal.
 However, until a proper analysis is performed I would be hesistant to discard anything.